 If we could give you any advice for your build, it would be this: Do not skip steps or take shortcuts, especially when it comes to bus and van conversion insulation.
 It just isn’t worth it!
 We’re headed into our second winter on the bus and are so happy we chose to insulate.
 Otherwise, I think we would’ve missed out on seeing a lot of awesome places, especially when it’s in the negatives.

-Bus and van conversion insulation is necessary for preventing heat loss.
-High-quality materials are effective at resisting heat flow.
+Bus and van conversion insulation is necessary for preventing heat transfer.
+High-quality materials are effective at resisting heat transfer.
 To compare insulation materials, you’ll have to understand what an R-value is.
 The R-value is a measure of how well a two-dimensional barrier, such as a layer of insulation, a window, or a complete wall or ceiling, resists the conductive flow of heat.
 It’s the temperature difference per unit of heat flux needed to sustain one unit of heat flux between warmer and colder surfaces of a barrier under consistent conditions.

 In this article, we’ll describe the steps it takes for insulting your rig, as well as some of the insulation options that we recommend using based on your needs.